gfelber-tgm/DemonSeed/README.md

 + hfuse (high fuse)

-  We use this fuse to enable Serial Programming and Data Downloading as well as the Brown out detector trigger level 1, which works as a safety feature, that monitors supply voltage
+  We use this fuse to enable Serial Programming and Data Downloading as well as the Brown-out-detector-trigger level 1, which works as a safety feature, that monitors the supply voltage

 + efuse (extended fuse)